Your digestive system is vital for helping to fuel your body with the nutrients it extracts from the foods you eat.

 Let’s examine some important food-related factors that can influence how long it takes for your stomach to empty.

 Liquids typically leave your stomach quickly.
-For example, after you drink a glass of water, it’s estimated that only 50 percent of it will be left in your stomach after 10 minutes.
+For example, after you drink a glass of water, it’s estimated that only

 Solid foods often need to be broken down and liquified further, which means they usually take longer to leave your stomach.
 In fact, it usually takes about 20 to 30 minutes before solid foods begin to leave your stomach.